kirenpaulGitHub/K/README.md

 **Senior Developer**
 _August 2019 – June 2020 (10 months)_

-*   Developed the user interface of a mobile application for a financial organization in Bangkok using AngularJS and Ionic.
+*   Crafted the user interface of a mobile application for a financial organization in Bangkok using AngularJS and Ionic.
 *   Conducted unit testing and sprint planning.

 ### MobME Wireless Solutions Limited, Ernakulam